Skip to main content

 6 Into their secret shall my soul not come; unto their assembly ray spirit shall not be united; for in their anger they slew the man, and in their self-will they lamed the ox.

-The recording of mastery in specialized veterinary methods, the processing of animal carcasses, as well as knowledge regarding the anatomy of the flexible elements of the musculoskeletal system in both humans and animals.
+The recording of mastery in specialized veterinary methods, the processing of animal careasses, as well as knowledge regarding the anatomy of the flexible elements of the musculoskeletal system in both humans and animals.

 Egypt

-In the «Pyramid Texts», Utterance № 688 concerns the construction of a ladder to heaven to the god Hapi.
-The inscription was placed on a tomb wall between 2350–2175 BCE.
-A fragment (2080a-c) states: «Its rungs are hewn by Šśȝ; the ropes which are on it are made solid by means of sinews of Gȝśw.ti, the bull of heaven;» (1952MercerSAB:499-500).
-The text explicitly implies tendons, as ligaments are too small to serve as raw material for rope production.
+The use of animal tissue—specifically, sinew, tendon, and ligament—in both practical and symbolic contexts is well documented in Egyptian sources.
+In the Hebrew original, the verse employs a term signifying «to cut, to hamstring» (sefaria.org).
+This anatomical action finds its parallel in funerary and medical texts.
+In the «Pyramid Texts», Utterance № 688 (dated to 2350–2175 BCE) concerns the construction of a ladder to heaven for the god Hapi.
+A fragment (2080a–c) states: «Its rungs are hewn by Šśȝ; the ropes which are on it are made solid by means of sinews of Gȝśw.ti, the bull of heaven» (1952MercerSAB:499–500).
+As noted, the text explicitly implies tendons, as ligaments are too small to serve as raw material for rope production.

 6 Into their secret shall my soul not come; unto their assembly ray spirit shall not be united; for in their anger they slew the man, and in their self-will they lamed the ox.